 a) What would you do when being Winnie´s physician in this situation?

-b) What are the main risk factors that Winnie is at risk to suffer from domestic violence?
+b) What are the main risk factors for Winnie to suffer from domestic violence?

-The answers to thoses tasks can be found in the corresponding sections of this module.
+The answers to those tasks can be found in the corresponding sections of this module.

 What could be done to help Winnie?